Information for Fall 2023 Exams

 - Students may not take a credit exam for a specific course more than once.

-- Students may not attempt a credit exam for any course they are enrolled in—or were previously enrolled in—at UW-Madison beyond the initial semester add deadline.
-For example: if you are currently enrolled in MATH 221 for Fall 2020, you are still eligible to take the MATH 221 credit exam for Fall 2020, provided you were not enrolled in the course in a previous semester past that semester’s initial add deadline.
-If you were enrolled in MATH 221 for Fall 2020 past the initial semester add deadline and were hoping to take the MATH 221 credit exam in a future semester, you would not be eligible to do so.
+- Students may not attempt a credit exam for any course they were previously enrolled in at UW-Madison beyond the initial semester DR deadline.
+For example: if you are currently enrolled in MATH 221 for Fall 2024, you are still eligible to take the MATH 221 credit exam for Fall 2024, provided you were not enrolled in the course in a previous semester past that semester’s initial drop deadline.
+If you were enrolled in MATH 221 for Fall 2024 past the initial semester drop deadline and were hoping to take the MATH 221 credit exam in a future semester, you would not be eligible to do so.

-Fall 2023 Exams Date/Time (times all in CT, or Central Time):
+Spring 2025 Exams Date/Time (times all in CT, or Central Time) will be posted in November

 Two hours are allowed to complete each exam.
 Students that register for multiple exams will take the subsequent exam immediately after the prior one.
 Example: a student who registers for the MATH 221 and 222 exams will begin the MATH 221 exam at 4:00 PM and will take the MATH 222 exam immediately after completing the MATH 221 exam.